possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/case_study/README.md

 This folder contains analysis scripts and jupyter notebooks for the playground scenario, which again assumes there is a repository of raw data in some directory `repo`.

+Data is available at: TODO!

+## Trajectory preparation

+First we run `python robotracker2.py repo/run/run` to extract the trajectory for a run using the optical flow method in OpenCV, as for the cul-de-sac scenario.
+In this case, we are interested in `run_trace.png` as a visual representation of the trajectories for comparison.
+This aspect is again doen manually as there are only two comparisons.
+We also view the video of the run `repo/run/run.mp4`, manually count the number of times the cul-de-sac feature is visited and time spent inside it.

+## Extracting and cleaning log data

+As above, we extract and clean log data using `clean_logs.ipynb` and add generate three files:

+- `repo/run/runmodel_check.csv` : model checking memory usage
+- `repo/run/runusage.csv` : process memory usage (model checking and baseline)
+- `repo/run/runplan.csv` :  model checking plan data